TMCreme/spotify-web-api-data/README.md

 * Clone the project into a local directory
 * Change directory to the root of the project and install requirements with `pip install -r requirements.txt`
 * Fill the required information in the `base/config.ini` file as specified below.
 It contains the credentials and sensitive data needed to run the code.
 (NB: The REDIRECT_URI needs to be the one that the Fast API is running on.
 Remember to set it in the APP settings on the Spotify Dashboard)
-* For all User Data APIs, start the FastAPI server with the command `uvicorn main:app --reload`.
-Otherwise it can be ignored
+* For all User Data APIs, change directory into the web, i.e `cd web` and start the FastAPI server with the command `uvicorn main:app --reload`.
+Or from the root directory, run `uvicorn web.main:app --reload`.
+Otherwise for all other APIs, the Fast API can be ignored
 * Run the particular module with `python {filename}`
 * For User Data APIs, a link is printed to the terminal which should be copied and pasted in the browser for authenticating and authorizing such an action on the user data
 * After successfully authenticating, the result should be printed to the terminal.